oesteban/hcph-sops/docs/data-collection/scanning.md

         It is critical that you don't move, especially at all at the very beginning and the next 20 seconds after you hear the first blipping sounds.

-        Try to minimize swallowing, and eye movements (for example, blinking) and try to maintain comfortable and shallow breathing.
-Remember to breathe from the nose (not the mouth), so the CO2 expired can be measured through the canula.
+        Try to minimize swallowing and eye movements (for example, blinking) and maintain comfortable and shallow breathing.
+        Remember to breathe through your nose, not through your mouth, so the expired CO<sub>2</sub> can be measured through the cannula.

         Are you ready?